The Citadel, Victoria (Rabat) Introduction

 Cathedral Museum

-The museum constists of 3 beautifully decorated rooms and an entrace hall
+The museum consists of 3 beautifully decorated rooms and an entrance hall

 The Picture Gallery